trofi/AoC/README.md

 ## How to run

-Most of the solutions are in `rust` and should be runnable as:
+Most of the solutions are in `rust` and should run as:

 ```
 $ rustc -O main.rs && ./main